 Larger format, limited edition prints.
 Size of prints varies depending on image.
 Giclees are printed on a heavy archival matt surface and are limited to only 100.

-NOTE: Prints of this item will not ship until beginning of July!
+Note: Prints of this item are on pre-order and will not be shipped until beginning of November

 One of Norse god Odin's many names: Hrafnagud, Raven God.
 For his companions Huginn and Muninn.
 They fly out across the world at dawn and return to him in the evening with information of what they have seen.

 In The Homeric Hymns, the Thriae were a trio of nymphs on Mount Parnassus, who were said to have taught and given Apollo the gift of prophecy.
 They were called Melissae, bee-priestesses, with pollen in their hair and honeybee wings.

 We walked once where the shadow used to fall:

 watched the eclipse blot out the sun,